elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {:.pr.i} I cannot drive this image away from my eyes: earth eaters on a field of clay.
+- {:.pr.i} I cannot drive away this image: dirt eaters on a field of clay.

 - {:.sp} The Chorus.